 Download our free eBook that gives you the Complete Guide to Crisis Communication.

-Vanity metrics are falling away in 2020.
+Vanity metrics are less important.
 Likes won’t matter so much anymore on platforms like Instagram and Twitter.
 So when you want to run a social media campaign to increase audience engagement, your metrics will need to include more than just the number of likes and comments to understand the true success of your campaign.

 This is where using an AI-powered tool is important for marketing.
 It won’t always be about the quantitative metrics that will determine if your marketing strategy was successful or not.
 From what people are saying, to how your brand is being spoken of, or where in the world these conversations are happening, insights into these qualitative metrics can be analysed using tools driven by AI.